Mondego/crawler4py/README.md

 Dependency List
 ==========
-1. NLTK : http://www.nltk.org/install.html : html clean up (Can remove in Config)
-2. Lxml : https://pypi.python.org/pypi/lxml : html document parsing (Can remove in Config)
+1. Lxml : https://pypi.python.org/pypi/lxml : html document parsing (Can remove in Config)
-3. Python 2.6+ (The above dependencies work on this version of python.
+2. Python 2.6+ (The above dependency works on this version of python.
-               You can try it on Python 3 too if you do not use the above dependencies.
-Tested)
+               You can try it on Python 3 too if you do not use the above dependency.
+Py3 has been Tested Note that there is a published version of lxml for Py 3.2 as of 9/16/2014.)

 Config Variables